mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 * minWireVersion > clientMaxWireVersion, or
 * maxWireVersion < clientMinWireVersion

-If the ServerDescription is incompatible, set the TopologyDescription's "compatible" field to false and fill out the "compatibilityError" field like:
+If any ServerDescription is incompatible, the client MUST set the TopologyDescription's "compatible" field to false and fill out the TopologyDescription's "compatibilityError" field like so:

+- if ServerDescription.minWireVersion > clientMaxWireVersion:

-"Server at $host:$port uses wire protocol versions $minWireVersion through
-$maxWireVersion, but $driverName $driverVersion only supports
+  "Server at $host:$port requires wire version $minWireVersion, but this version of $driverName only supports up to $clientMaxWireVersion."

-$clientMinWireVersion through $clientMaxWireVersion."
+- if ServerDescription.maxWireVersion < clientMinWireVersion:

+  "Server at $host:$port reports wire version $maxWireVersion, but this version of $driverName requires at least $clientMinWireVersion (MongoDB
+  $mongoVersion)."

+Replace $mongoVersion with the appropriate MongoDB minor version, for example if clientMinWireVersion is 2 and it connects to MongoDB 2.4, format the error like:

+  "Server at example.com:27017 reports wire version 0, but this version of My Driver requires at least 2 (MongoDB 2.6)."

+In this second case, the exact required MongoDB version is known and can be named in the error message, whereas in the first case the implementor does not know which MongoDB versions will be compatible or incompatible in the future.

 Verifying setName with TopologyType Single
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~